YoussefHeshamAlsoly/LeetCode/README.md

 And while it sounds easy enough, the goal is not solving LeetCode problems in on itself, it's rather the consistency of doing it that is the end goal.

-- First, do 90 easy.
+- First, do 50 easy.
+(Done)
+- Then, do 50 medium.
 (In progress)
-- Secondly, do 90 medium.
-- Then, do 90 hard.
+- Finally, do ♾️ hard.
-- Finally mix.

 ## Naming convention